MajorCadence/Dexed-tweaks/README.md

 Licensed under GPL3

 Eventially this will be installable from pip.
-Currently under development. ~40% complete.
+Currently under development. ~60% complete.

 Most functions have decent documentation.
 For more info, please look in the examples directory.

+## Important Note Regarding Function Parameters
+Currently, while Dexed voice parameters work great, Dexed does not seem to support changing global function parameters (e.g. pitch bend, aftertouch, portamento, poly/mono switching, etc...).
+I have still implemented this functionality into my code, and it *should* work with a real DX7, but it is untested.
+I would appriciate any feedback here.

+Dexed also may/may not support sending the currently loaded cart over a MIDI output stream.
+If this is in fact possible, I am planning to add a feature to save Dexed carts (i.e. this would function the same as pressing the 'save' button within Dexed)